dmitry-ivanov/laravel-testing-tools/README.md

 #### `dontSeeArtisanTableOutput()`

-Checks if specified data is not seen as artisan table output:
+Check if the specified data is not seen as artisan table output:

 ```php
 $this->dontSeeArtisanTableOutput([